-The Public Interest Law Project currently has law clerk openings for the Summer 2017 term in both the Affordable Housing and Public Benefits practice areas.
+The Public Interest Law Project (PILP) currently has law clerk openings for the Summer 2018 term.
+We focus our litigation practice areas on issues surrounding Affordable Housing and Public Benefits.

 Since 1996, PILP has provided critical litigation and advocacy support to local legal services and public interest law programs throughout California.
 Responding to the elimination of federal funding for state and national legal services support centers, PILP was established to ensure that local legal services programs could continue to participate in major litigation and advocacy on behalf of low-income persons.